-We assessed the morphological characteristics of the cultures every two days by means of an inverted microscope (Leica\, DMi1) to determine adherence to the surface of culture flasks, growth pattern, and cell confluence.
-After the cultures reached confluence, characterization was completed by means of Masson's Trichrome and H&E stains.
+The morphological characteristics of the cultures were evaluated every two days by means of an inverted microscope (Leica, DMi1) through which the adherence to the surface of the culture flasks, the growth pattern and the cell confluence were evaluated.
+When they reached confluence, this characterization was completed by means of Masson's Trichrome and H&E stains.